Monolithic Power Systems, Inc Q4 2025 Earnings Call Transcript

 Thanks, Michael.

-Next question is from Tori Swemper of Steel.
-Tori, your line’s now open.
+Next question is from Tore Svanberg of Stifel.
+Tore, your line is now open.

 Tore Svanberg

-Yes, thank you and congratulations, Bernie, you’re.
-You’re a class act and I’m going to miss you tremendously.
-My first question, Michael, I’m going to zoom in on a.
-In a market where there’s perhaps less contests, which is storage and especially SSD power, it seems to be an area.
-That could see quite a bit of upside and growth in data centers this year.
-So I was hoping you could talk.
-A little bit about the profile of that business.
-I mean, I think historic.
-Historically it’s been more tied to, you.
-Know, client and edge devices.
-But again, what’s the company’s position?
-SSD for data center going into 2020.
+Yes.
+Thank you, and congratulations, Bernie.
+You’re a class act.
+And I’m going to miss you tremendously.
+My first question, Michael, I’m going to zoom in on a market where there’s perhaps less contest, which is storage and especially SSD, power.
+It seems to be an area that could see quite a bit of upside and growth in data centers this year.
+So I was hoping you could talk a little bit about the profile of that business.
+I mean, I think, historically, it’s been more tied to client and edge devices, but again, what’s the company’s position SSD for data center going into 2026?

-Michael R. Hsing — Chairman of the Board, President and Chief Executive Officer
+Michael Hsing — Chairman of the Board, President and Chief Executive Officer

-I think there was a portion of your question as well about the non DDR5 part of that business sort of STD and HDD and we have seen an uptick in that part of the business as well.
-And I think you’re right.
-It’s being pulled through much more by the enterprise than consumer these days.
-And that’s why we generally talk about storage being data center driven inside of the storage and compute segment.
+Also I think there was a portion of your question as well about the non-DDR5 part of that business, of SSD and HDD.
+And we actually ended up in that part of the business as well.
+I think you’re right.
+It’s been pulled through much more by the enterprise than consumer these days.
+And that’s why we generally talk about storage being data center-driven inside of the storage and compute segment.

 Tore Svanberg

-Yeah, that’s what I was trying to get to.
-And as my follow up, Michael, congratulations on getting to 4 billion in capacity.
-But it looks like you’re going to need quite a bit more than that.
-So perhaps you could give us a.
-Little bit sense of what you’re doing on the capacity front especially the next few years because you’re clearly going to need much more than 4 billion.
+Yeah.
+That’s what I was trying to get to.
+And as my follow-up, Michael, congratulations on getting to $4 billion in capacity, but it looks like you’re going to need quite a bit more than that.
+So perhaps you could give us a little bit sense of what you’re doing on the capacity front, especially the next three years because you’re clearly going to need much more than $4 billion.

-Michael R. Hsing — Chairman of the Board, President and Chief Executive Officer
+Michael Hsing — Chairman of the Board, President and Chief Executive Officer

-Yes, we are very aware of that.
-Okay.
-And as speaking of course.
-And we’re continuously expanding our capacity and you know NPS history.
-The worst things are shutting customers down.
-Okay.
-And fortunately we haven’t happened in the nps.
-Okay.
-And now gets a little more complicated.
-Okay.
-We established from the beginning of the last year we established our supply management chain.
-And this is not only for silicon, not for semiconductors including silicon carbides and I mean and getting nitrites in the materials.
-And again and we develop a lot of modules or the module components.
-And so we established that the supply chain management.
+Yes.
+We are very aware about that.
+And as speaking, of course, and I work continuously expanding our capacity.
+And you know MPS history.
+The worst thing is shutting customers down.
+And fortunately, that hasn’t happened in MPS.
+And now it gets a little more complicated.
+We established last — from the beginning of the last year, we established our supply management.
+And this is not only for silicon and not for semiconductors, including silicon carbides and, I mean — and getting nitrites in the materials, and we do a lot of modules and all the module components.
+And so we established the supply chain management.

-So I think it’s.
-And also quality.
+So I think it’s — and also quality.
 It’s not everybody can play that game.
-So every supply can play that the game.
-These are.
-We go through heavy auditing and so their standards that meet our standard ultimately it reflects into our margins.
-And so the short answers is yes, we’re expanding very fast.
+Every supplier can play the game.
+These are — we go through heavy auditing.
+And so their standards — they meet our standard.
+Ultimately, it’s a reflection into our margins.
+And so the short answer is yes.
+We’re expanding very fast.

 Tore Svanberg